Dr. Tanya González

-Alyssa is a Graduate Assistant for the Developing Scholars Program in the Office of Undergraduate Research & Creative Inquiry (OURCI).
+Alyssa is a Graduate Assistant for the Office of Undergraduate Research and Creative Inquiry and Developing Scholars Program.
 Originally from Frankfort, Illinois, Alyssa completed her Bachelor’s degree in Psychology with a clinical concentration at Kansas State University while competing on the University’s Equestrian Team.
-She is now a first year Master’s student in the College of Counseling and Student Development here at K-State.
+She is now a second year Master’s student studying Counseling and College Student Development at K-State.
 Alyssa is looking forward to a career in student-athlete affairs and to one day hopefully owning lots of dogs.

 Hailey is a graduate assistant for the Office of Undergraduate Research and Creative Inquiry and Developing Scholars Program.
 She is originally from South Jordan, Utah.
 She completed her undergraduate degree at Brigham Young University-Idaho, graduating with a bachelor's degree in Marriage and Family Studies with a minor in Psychology.
 She now attends Kansas State University and is working on her master's degree in the Couple & Family Therapy program.
 Hailey does a variety of work in the OURCI including advising Developing Scholars, assisting the Bridges to the Future program, and managing OURCI grants.
 She also enjoys reading, being outside, and fostering rescue animals.